jgmalcolm/jgmalcolm.github.io/cv.md

    Grossberg, Howard.
 "Shunt-Dependent Hydrocephalus After Aneurysmal Subarachnoid Hemorrhage: Identification of Novel Prognostic Variables and Creation of a Stronger Predictive Model." *In submission*
-1. Gutierrez/Erwood, Stricsek, Kashlan, Greven, Malcolm, Refai.
+1. Erwood, Stricsek, Kashlan, Greven, Malcolm, Refai.
 "Retrospective Review Comparing Cortical Bone Trajectory with Traditional Trajectory Pedicle Screw Placement in the setting of Transforaminal Lumbar Interbody Fusion."
    *In submission*
-1. Hamilton, Malcolm, Desai, Reisner, Chern.
-"The Utility of Intraoperative MRI in the Resection of Cerebellar Hemispheric Pilocytic Astrocytomas: A Cohort Study." *Submitted*
 1. Greven, Douglas, Malcolm, Campbell, Laxpati, Lamanna, Bray, Howard, Willie, Boulis, Gross.
 "Overlapping functional and stereotactic surgery is not associated with increased complications: A retrospective cohort study."

+{% endcomment %}

 1. Hamilton\*, Malcolm\*, Desai, Reisner, Chern.
 "The Utility of Intraoperative MRI in the Resection of Cerebellar Hemispheric Pilocytic Astrocytomas: A Cohort Study."
-   *Submitted*

-{% endcomment %}
+Operative Neurosurgery, *Accepted*.
 1. Newman, McMahon, Boulter, Malcolm, Chern, Barrow, Pradilla.
    "Revascularization is Associated with a Reduced Stroke Risk in Patients with Sickle Cell-Associated Moyamoya Syndrome."
 Neurosurgery, *Accepted*